cresset-template/cresset/README.md

 Though less capable than Kubernetes, swarm mode has a much gentler learning curve, thus requiring fewer experienced (read expensive) engineers to utilize.
 Also, at the risk of deflating some egos,
-I would like to point out that the vast majority of services will never reach "planet scale", and a single server may be all that the service needs for deployment.
+I would like to point out that the vast majority of services will never become "planet scale AI".
+A single server will suffice for many projects, no matter what the CEO has been pitching to investors.
 Even if large scale deployments eventually do become necessary, using Docker from the very beginning will decrease the burden of deployment.